nicolocarpignoli/iot-protocol-jtesting/README.md

 ## License

-This project is released under MIT license as you can check in LICENSE.md file.pose
+This project is released under MIT license as you can check in LICENSE.md file.